 Federal and state laws offer consumer fraud protection by regulating the advertising, marketing and sale of consumer products and services.
-In addition, there are federal agencies that work to prevent and address consumer fraud, including the Federal Trade Commission and the U.S. Consumer Product Safety Commission.
-The federal government has also proposed a Consumer Financial Protection Agency that would create and enforce regulations that involve consumers and financial products and services.
+In addition, there are federal agencies that work to prevent and address consumer fraud, including the Federal Trade Commission, U.S. Consumer Product Safety Commission and the Consumer Financial Protection Bureau.

 These agencies, however, do not help individual consumers pursue recovery for damage due to fraud.
 Motley Rice helps those who have experienced consumer fraud through class action lawsuits that seek to protect their common interest and obtain compensation.

 Consumer Fraud Class Action Lawsuits

 Motley Rice believes that class action lawsuits are an important tool for both the individual and the marketplace.
 For many consumers, filing an independent lawsuit may be impractical or costly.
 A class action lawsuit positions a group of consumers harmed in a similar manner to pursue recovery for their damages and, at the same time, deter companies from engaging in unfair business practices.
 Our attorneys litigate consumer fraud class action cases to help obtain recovery and accountability for consumers with both small and large losses.